KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

     Enable or disable the main digiKam menu bar.

-    Remind the keyboard shortcut in order to be able to get it back.
+    Remember the keyboard shortcut in order to be able to get it back.
 Another way is the context menu within the **Icon-View**.

 :menuselection:`Settings --> Show Statusbar`